Grant D. Taylor

 Associate Professor of Art History

 B.F.A., Honors, University of Western Australia, 2000; Ph.D., 2005

-“The Soulless Usurper: Reception and Criticism of Early Computer Art,” in Mainframe Experimentalism: Early Digital Computing in the Experimental Arts, eds.Hannah Higgins and Douglas Kahn, The University of California Press, 2012.
+“The Soulless Usurper: Reception and Criticism of Early Computer Art.”
+In Mainframe Experimentalism: Early Digital Computing in the Experimental Arts.
+Edited byHannah Higgins and Douglas Kahn.
+Berkeley:The University of California Press, 2012.

-“Humanizing the Machine: Women Artists and the Shifting Praxis and Criticism in Computer Art,” in The Journal of the International Digital Media and Arts Association, Vol. 4, No 2, 2007.
+“Humanizing the Machine: Women Artists and the Shifting Praxis and Criticism in Computer Art.”
+In The Journal of the International Digital Media and Arts Association, vol. 4, no. 2, (2007).

-“Phantoms in the Corridor: Portal Systems in the Digital Mind”, (Co-authored with Nick Lowe) in Consciousness, Literature and the Arts, Vol. 3, No. 3, 2002.
+“Phantoms in the Corridor: Portal Systems in the Digital Mind.”
+(Co-authored with Nick Lowe) in Consciousness, Literature and the Arts, vol. 3, no. 3, (2002).